Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 @import "node_modules/boosted/scss/grid";
 {% endhighlight %}

 With that setup in place, you can begin to modify any of the Sass variables and maps in your `custom.scss`.
 You can also start to add parts of Boosted under the `// Optional` section as needed.
+We suggest using the full import stack from our `boosted.scss` file as your starting point.

 ### Variable defaults